-Introduction/Objective This study aimed to improve the understanding of drug-resistant tuberculosis (TB) by conducting a retrospective analysis of clinical data from TB patients in Hulunbuir, Inner Mongolia, collected between 2015 and 2017.
+Introduction/Objective This study aimed to enhance the understanding of drug-resistant tuberculosis (TB) by conducting a retrospective analysis of clinical data from patients with TB in Hulunbuir, Inner Mongolia, collected between 2015 and 2017.

-Methods A retrospective analysis was performed on clinical data from patients with TB.
-The data were used to determine monodrug resistance rankings for ethambutol, isoniazid, rifampicin (RIF), and streptomycin.
-Additionally, the study examined drug resistance rates for multidrug resistance (MDR) combinations, specifically isoniazid + RIF + streptomycin and isoniazid + RIF + ethambutol + streptomycin.
-A multivariate logistic regression analysis was conducted to assess risk factors for drug resistance, including sex, hospitalization status, age, and treatment history.

-Results The findings revealed that both MDR combinations had resistance rates of 4.51%, the highest among the combinations analyzed.
-Ethambutol, isoniazid, and RIF showed the three highest monodrug resistance rates.
-Patients undergoing retreatment had higher rates of monodrug resistance, MDR, and polydrug resistance compared with those receiving initial treatment.
-The multivariate logistic regression analysis indicated that women had a lower risk of developing drug resistance than men, and hospitalized patients were found to be at lower risk than outpatients.
-Being 20-40 years old and undergoing retreatment were identified as significant risk factors for developing drug-resistant TB.

-Conclusion In the Hulunbuir region of Inner Mongolia, there was a notable presence of drug resistance among patients with TB, with specific demographic and treatment history factors contributing to this resistance.
-These findings underscore the importance of considering these factors in developing targeted treatment strategies and public health policies to combat drug-resistant TB.
+Methods The study involved a retrospective analysis of clinical data from patients with TB.
+The data were used to determine the rankings of monodrug resistance, which included ethambutol, isoniazid, rifampicin (RIF) and streptomycin.
+Additionally, the study examined drug resistance rates in multidrug resistance (MDR) combinations, specifically isoniazid + RIF + streptomycin and isoniazid + RIF + ethambutol + streptomycin.
+A multivariate logistic regression analysis was performed to assess risk factors associated with drug resistance, including sex, hospitalisation status, age, and treatment history.
+Results The findings revealed that the drug resistance rates for the MDR combinations were both 4.51%, the highest among the combinations analysed.
+Ethambutol, isoniazid, and RIF had the top three resistance rates among all isolates.
+Patients undergoing retreatment showed higher rates of monodrug resistance, MDR and polydrug resistance compared with those receiving initial treatment.
+Multivariate logistic regression analysis indicated that women were at a lower risk of developing drug resistance than men.
+Additionally, hospitalised patients were found to have a lower risk of drug resistance compared with outpatients.
+The study identified being aged between 20 and 40 years and undergoing retreatment as significant risk factors for developing drug-resistant TB.
+Conclusion This study concluded that in the Hulunbuir region of Inner Mongolia, there was a notable presence of drug resistance among patients with TB, with specific demographic and treatment history factors contributing to this resistance.
+The findings underscore the importance of considering these factors in developing targeted treatment strategies and public health policies to combat drug-resistant TB.